 *As an Amazon Associate I do earn a small commission from products you purchase through my site, but it doesn’t affect the price you pay.
 I will never recommend a product unless I think you’ll love it!

 Nursing your baby gives you a span of time when no one expects you to do anything else.
 There’s nothing you need to do right at that moment except feed your baby and relax.
-For a lot of us, relaxing includes catching up on our Facebook feed, browsing Pinterest, or playing a game on our cell phone.
+For a lot of us, relaxing includes catching up on social media, browsing Pinterest, or playing a game on our cell phone while breastfeeding.

 Let me say this nicely: DON’T. Not now anyway.
 Please put down your phone while breastfeeding.

 Your cell phone will be there later.
 Social media will be there later.
 Whatever it is that’s calling to you will be there another time.

 Right now just hold your baby, savor the moment, maybe even close your eyes.
 Unplugging is incredibly relaxing.
 Do it – not just for you, but for your baby too.

 See, babies need constant interaction because their little brains are constantly learning.